-Whatever it is you have experienced, you’ve had to learn to bounce back – maybe you didn’t at first or even for a while but eventually you gathered yourself, picked yourself up off the ground or even unravelled yourself from that foetal position and stood up and decided at that moment you will not be overcome.
+Whatever it is you have experienced, you’ve had to learn to bounce back – maybe you didn’t at first or even for a while but eventually, you gathered yourself, picked yourself up off the ground, or even unraveled yourself from that fetal position and stood up and decided at that moment you will not be overcome.

 That moment, that resolution, that determination was the beginning of building resilience in your thinking.

 Resilience is as defined in the Merriam-Webster dictionary as:

 1. The capability of a strained body to recover its size and shape after deformation caused especially by compressive stress.

 2. An ability to recover from or adjust easily to misfortune or change